FarronF/limerick-council-meetings/meetings/2024/12/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 18th November 2024.md

 In proposing the Motion, Councillor Secas referred to the large number of emails and messages she

-had received in relation to the poor bus service to Annacotty.--- 12
+had received in relation to the poor bus service to Annacotty.
+---
+12

 Members supported the Motion and highlighted the difficulties for students and residents in the